-SAN JOSE, Calif. — In dominant fashion, Grand Canyon recorded the program's first-ever Mountain West Conference victory by defeating San José State 79-59 on Sunday afternoon at Provident Credit Union Event Center.
+SAN JOSE, Calif. — In dominant fashion, Grand Canyon recorded the program's first-ever Mountain West Conference victory by defeating San José State 79-59 on Sunday at Provident Credit Union Event Center.

 "I thought our players did a great job from start to finish," GCU head coach